PreethiSV1/Brew-Crew/README.md

 13. Sign in and Register screens created using Form Widget after creating a new file called register.dart under Authentication

-14. Create Toggle function to toggle between the 2 screens (Sign in and Register) in the authenticate.dart and pass them while calling widget SignIn() or Register()
+14. Create Toggle function to toggle between the 2 screens (Sign in and Register) in the authenticate.dart and pass them while calling widget SignIn() or Register() and create Logout button in Home Screen to logout.

+15. Use GlobalKey<FormState> formkey to validate if email and password is valid, in register.dart file.
+In auth.dart file, create new function registerWithEmailAndPassword(email, password).

+16.